NevermindNilas/TheAnimeScripter/README.md

 ```
 -video :str      - Takes full path of input file.

+-output :str     - Can be left empty for auto generation, takes full dir path or name only.

 -model_type :str - Can be: Rife, Cugan, ShuffleCugan, Compact, SwinIR, Dedup, Segment, UltraCompact.

 -half :bool      - Set to True by default, utilizes FP16, more performance for free generally.